Rudra-G-23/rural-financial-inclusion-govt-scheme-recommendation/meta/timeline-log.md

     - So i think it is very simple data
     - And for now we break down the data to focus only on MP
     - More cool
+  - 07:40 IST >> Feature Selection
+    - Clean the data 🧹 Level 02 data
+    - I think about the feature engineering ideas
+    - If I go in this much level of depth it take the time
+    - And we all know the data cleaning and feature engineering
+    - It is the most time taken and it affect the model  20:09 IST